 Art Clay Silver Syringe - no tip - 5gm

 Syringe type silver is a special formula of silver clay which allows you to extrude it from a syringe.
-It comes pre-packed in a syringe with a added fine tip.
-The special formula means you get a perfect smooth extrusion with no air bubbles or extruded clay breaking.
+It comes pre-packed in a syringe, using a special formula giving you a perfect smooth extrusion with no air bubbles or the extruded clay breaking.

 Use Art Clay Silver syringe to: